Climate Summary for Florida - September 2014

 The Florida State University

-Table 2: September precipitation totals and departures from normal (inches) for selected cities.
+Table 2: September precipitation totals and departures from normal (inches) for select cities.

 Table 3: Select daily rainfall records (inches) broken during September (compiled from NOAA, NWS).